ml-explore/mlx/README.md

    materialized when needed.

  - **Dynamic graph construction**: Computation graphs in MLX are built dynamically.
-Changing input shapes to functions does not trigger slow compilations, and debugging is simple and intuitive.
+Changing the shapes of function arguments does not trigger slow compilations, and debugging is simple and intuitive.

- - **Multi-device**: Operations can run on any of the supported devices (CPU, GPU, ...)
+ - **Multi-device**: Operations can run on any of the supported devices (currently the CPU and GPU).

  - **Unified memory**: A noteable difference from MLX and other frameworks is the *unified memory model*.
 Arrays in MLX live in shared memory.